-Parish Councils may also be lighting authorities and NKDC acts as an agent for the Parish Councils and provides lights for them on demand.
+Parish Councils may also be lighting authorities and NKDC acts as an agent for the Parish Councils.
 Footway Lighting systems are not designed, but provided as desired by the Parish Councils because it is thought they are best able to judge the requirements of their communities.

 Signage on columns

 If anyone wants to display a sign on a street light column, they must get permission from the owning authority.
 Street lights owned by Lincolnshire County Council have a yellow box with black lettering inside marked on the column and lights owned by North Kesteven DC have an orange box with black lettering inside marked on the column.

 Lincolnshire County Council and North Kesteven District Council Street Light numbering comparison